 - responsive — to render correctly on all devices;

 - reusable — marketers need to be able to edit email template they used for a previous campaign and adapt it to a new campaign with a few clicks.
-Email production automation is one of the hottest trends for 2019;
+Email production automation is one of the hottest trends;

 - up-to-date — make sure it contains interactive elements that you can easily customize for your future newsletters;